crizmo/KAnki/README.md

 ### 1. Prepare the font for your target language

-Download or convert a TTF/OTF font file that supports your target language.
+Download or convert a TTF font file that supports your target language.
 Rename it to `language.ttf` and place it in:
 ```
 kanki/assets/fonts/language.ttf
 ```